-- tell your doctor and pharmacist if you are allergic to diazepam (Valium) or any other medications, or any of the ingredients in diazepam rectal.
+- tell your doctor and pharmacist if you are allergic to diazepam (Valium), any other medications, or any of the ingredients in diazepam rectal.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take.
-Be sure to mention any of the following: anticoagulants (blood thinners) such as warfarin (Coumadin); antidepressants ('mood elevators') including imipramine (Tofranil); antihistamines; carbamazepine (Carbatrol, Epitol, Tegretol); certain antifungals such as clotrimazole (Lotrimin), fluconazole (Diflucan),itraconazole (Sporanox), and ketoconazole (Nizoral); cimetidine (Tagamet); cyclosporine (Neoral, Sandimmune); dexamethasone (Decadron, Dexpak); medications for anxiety, mental illness, nausea, or pain; monoamine oxidase (MAO) inhibitors, including isocarboxazid (Marplan), phenelzine (Nardil), selegiline (Eldepryl, Emsam, Zelapar), and tranylcypromine (Parnate); omeprazole (Prilosec); paclitaxel (Taxol); phenobarbital; phenytoin (Dilantin, Phenytek); propranolol (Inderal); quinidine (Quinidex); rifampin (Rifadin, Rimactane, in Rifamate); sedatives; sleeping pills; theophylline (Theo-Dur, Theo-24); tranquilizers; and troleandomycin (no longer available in the U.S.; TAO).
-Many other medications may also interact with diazepam, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.
+Be sure to mention any of the following: anticoagulants (blood thinners) such as warfarin (Coumadin, Jantoven); antidepressants ('mood elevators') including imipramine (Surmontil, Tofranil); antihistamines; carbamazepine (Carbatrol, Epitol, Tegretol); certain antifungals such as clotrimazole (Lotrimin), fluconazole (Diflucan), itraconazole (Onmel, Sporanox), and ketoconazole (Nizoral); cimetidine (Tagamet); cyclosporine (Gengraf, Neoral, Sandimmune); dexamethasone; medications for anxiety, mental illness, or nausea; monoamine oxidase (MAO) inhibitors, including isocarboxazid (Marplan), phenelzine (Nardil), selegiline (Eldepryl, Emsam, Zelapar), and tranylcypromine (Parnate); omeprazole (Prilosec); paclitaxel (Abraxane, Taxol); phenobarbital; phenytoin (Dilantin, Phenytek); propranolol (Hemangeol, Inderal, Innopran); quinidine (in Nuedexta); rifampin (Rifadin, Rimactane, in Rifamate); sedatives; sleeping pills; theophylline (Elixophyllin, Theo-24, Theochron); tranquilizers; and troleandomycin (no longer available in the U.S.; TAO).
+Many other medications may also interact with diazepam rectal, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor what herbal products you are taking, especially St. John's wort.

 - tell your doctor if you drink large amounts of alcohol or use or have used street drugs and if you have or have ever had glaucoma, lung problems such as asthma or pneumonia, or liver or kidney disease.